 Taking visitors through the heart of Glacier National Park and cresting the Continental Divide at Logan Pass is the Going-to-the-Sun Road.
 An engineering marvel and National Historic Landmark, the Going-to-the-Sun Road connects West Glacier and St. Mary and provides travelers with stunning view of mountain peaks, high valley, wildflowers and wildlife.
 Perhaps the most popular attraction in Glacier National Park, the Going-to-the-Sun Road is one of most scenic drives in the nation.

-Currently 15.5 miles of the Going-to-the-Sun Road are open for travel.
-Visitors can drive 2.0 miles from the West Entrance to Foot of Lake McDonald, and 13.5 miles from the St. Mary Entrance to Jackson Glacier Overlook.
+Currently 12.5 miles of the Going-to-the-Sun Road are open for travel.
+Visitors can drive 11.5 miles from the West Entrance to Lake McDonald Lodge, and 1.0 miles from the St. Mary Entrance to Foot of St. Mary Lake.